Kierstro/Kierstro/README.md

-### Hi there 👋
+### Hey there! 👋

+I'm Kierstro, your average gamer and tech lover who like to mess around with computers. ✨

-- 🔭 I’m currently working on a Simple Python Discord Bot.
+- 🔭 I’m currently working on a Simple Python Discord Bot ([Kierstro/komi](https://github.com/Kierstro/komi))
-- 🌱 I’m currently learning Javascript, Chinese, C
+- 🌱 I’m currently working towards learning Python, Chinese and C